Ali, went above and beyond helping us arrange with the…

 The literal meaning of Takht-i-Bahi is the ‘spring throne’ which refers to the monastic complex of the Buddhists dating back to the 1st century BC.
 It is situated right up a 152 m hill and the place is about 16 km from Mardan city and some 80 odd km from the Peshawar city.
 It has four major parts which are its Stupas courts, monastic complex, tantric complex and a temple complex.
 UNESCO inscribed them in 1980.

-Taxila is a great archaeological site which is very much approachable and nearby the capital city of Pakistan, Islamabad.
+Taxila is a great archaeological site that is very much approachable and nearby the capital city of Pakistan, Islamabad.
 It is also UNESCO designated World Heritage site in 1980.
-The history of this city takes us back to the Gandhara period and now it holds the ruins of that civilization dating back 5th to 2nd Century B.C..
-It used to be a very critical place in the history for the Hindus and the Buddhists.
-Further, it still is a great place for the visitors and also sacred for the people who follow Hinduism or Buddhism traditions.
+The history of this city takes us back to the Gandhara period and now it holds the ruins of that civilization dating back 5th to 2nd Century B.C.
+It used to be a very critical place in the history of the Hindus and the Buddhists.
+Further, it still is a great place for visitors and also sacred for the people who follow Hinduism or Buddhism traditions.

 The literal meaning of Minar-e-Pakistan is the ‘Tower of Pakistan’.
 It is situated right at the heart of Lahore city and it took about 8 years to complete in the year 1968.
 The history of this place is that the famous Lahore resolution in the year 1940 was passed at this location by the founder of Pakistan, Quaid-e-Azam.
 It has huge gardens all around it and has become one of the finest historic tourist spots of Pakistan.